blackeagle01/blackeagle01.github.io/_posts/2017-09-15-Deep Learning with MNIST.md

 Details of Multi-layered perceptron:

-Hidden layers=2
+*Hidden layers=2
-Hidden layer size=900 units
+*Hidden layer size=900 units
-Input size=784 units
+*Input size=784 units
-Dropout rate=0.5
+*Dropout rate=0.5
-Optimizer='adam'
+*Optimizer='adam'
-Loss function='categorical_crossentropy'
+*Loss function='categorical_crossentropy'

-The multi-layered perceptron after training for two hours on 2 hours on the datasets could only go upto 94%.
-The ConvNet trained for less than 5 minutes and went up to 95% accuarcy!
+The multi-layered perceptron after training for two hours on the datasets could only go upto 94%.
+The ConvNet trained for less than 5 minutes and went up to 95% accuracy!
 Behold the power of deep learning!

-Check out the source code [here]()!
+Check out the source code [here](https://github.com/blackeagle01/MNISTDeepLearn)!